GROUP BY Clause

 only true or false; true meaning that the values are equivalent for

 grouping purposes.
-See Equivalence in Grouping for specifics of eqg
+See Equivalence in Grouping for specifics of eqg.
+If a

 Unlike SQL, for each group \$B_j (1 <= j <= n)\$, the GROUP BY